raspberrypilearning/flappy-astronaut/en/step_10.md

 ## Moving the pipes

 As mentioned in the section before, the algorithm to move the pipes will need to be repeated each time you want to shift the pixels left by `1`.
 Any code that needs to be repeated can be placed inside a function.
-Create this function below you `gen_pipes(matrix)` function:
+Create this function below your `gen_pipes(matrix)` function:

 ```python
 def move_pipes(matrix):